Medicaid → State Stories of Medicaid Coverage → Michigan

 State-Supported MCO Pilot of the National DPP Lifestyle Change Program

-In the meantime, MDHHS decided to pursue an MCO pilot of the National DPP lifestyle change program in Medicaid, using CDC’s 1815 funds.
+MDHHS decided to pursue an MCO pilot of the National DPP lifestyle change program in Medicaid, which used CDC’s 1815 funds.
 A state-supported MCO pilot would give MDHHS an opportunity to collect effectiveness data for the state Medicaid agency, and to test out administrative processes and delivery of the National DPP lifestyle change program to Medicaid beneficiaries in Michigan.
 For general information on state-supported MCO pilots and examples in other states, see the Engaging MCOs to Attain Coverage page.

 Recruiting MCOs to Participate in the Pilot